Welcome to

 “You really become close to your medical team and to the other families you see waiting for appointments,” said Shannon, mother of Griffin, 7, who was treated for childhood acute myeloid leukemia.
 “It’s like a family.
 You miss those friendships.”

 Now Griffin returns to the hospital every few months for check-ups.
-While Shannon is happy her son is through with chemotherapy, she misses the regular contact of the close network she was part of while Griffin was in treatment.
+Shannon is happy her son is finished with chemotherapy.
+But she misses the regular contact of the close network she was part of while Griffin was in treatment.

 On the other hand, it is nice to do normal, everyday tasks like cleaning her own house, she said.
 A group of friends paid a cleaning service for her house during her son’s treatment, which was wonderful, but she likes returning to a regular routine.

 After cancer treatment ends, patients will return to their cancer center on regular basis for follow-up check-ups, tests, and scans.
-This follow-up period lasts for 2 to 5 years, depending on the pediatric cancer center and the patient’s diagnosis.
-This phase is sometimes referred to as ”off therapy.”
+This follow-up period lasts between 2 to 5 years, depending on the pediatric cancer center and the patient’s diagnosis.
+This phase is sometimes referred to as off therapy.

 After this first follow-up period, patients move to long-term follow-up for childhood cancer survivors.
-The goal of long-term follow-up care is to help cancer survivors stay as healthy as possible and to monitor for late effects, side effects of treatment that appear months or years later.
-The schedule and details of follow-up visits vary, depending on the cancer center and the patient’s needs.
+The goal of long-term follow-up care is to help cancer survivors stay as healthy as possible and to monitor for late effects.
+Late effects are side effects of treatment that appear months or years later.
+The schedule and details of follow-up visits vary depending on the cancer center and the patient’s needs.

 Any transition comes with challenges.
 The focus before has been getting through treatment.
-When treatment ends, life centers on constructing a “new normal” after cancer.
+When treatment ends, you and your family must construct a new normal after cancer.
 Challenges may include:

 Parents and patients, if old enough, should have a solid understanding of the patient’s cancer and treatment.
 Ask the care team about possible late effects of treatment.

-Families will need to be able to communicate with other health care providers about the patient’s medical background and needs.
+Families will need to be able to communicate with other health care providers about the child’s medical background and needs.

 Ask about access to medical records:

-When patients make the transition to long-term follow-up care, they will receive a survivorship care plan, which will include a treatment summary and a plan for follow-up care.
+When patients make the transition to long-term follow-up care, they get a survivorship care plan.
+This includes a treatment summary and a plan for follow-up care.

 Families can also put together their own summaries to help explain the patient’s medical history.